 Viewing accounting procedures as a way to communicate information about the overall mission or strategy of a particular function or accounting process does aid and inform organizational members.
 When these overarching goals of the accounting process are translated into specific metrics or effectiveness criteria, now the puzzle is complete.
 Your accounting policies should provide the guidance that helps establish criteria, but the accounting policy itself should not be the criteria.

 In terms of an accounting manual for internal control, which method provides better internal controls: a set of accounting rules that may or may not be followed; or expressed guidance that fulfills organizational goals and leads to establishing criteria, which in turn clearly demonstrates how effective accounting processes are carrying out accounting policies?

 Rules may be followed, and one could claim that they provide control.
 But expressed rules will never play a role in improving the organization, and improvement should always be an organizational goal of any accounting manager or organizational leader.
 Thinking of accounting policies as an expression of mission or strategy is a positive step in establishing clear communication with your staff and starting down the path of continual improvement.

 The accounting policy clearly communicates goals, and the accounting procedure communicates the accounting process in order to execute it and reach the goals.
 The periodic review of accounting process objectives provides feedback for the accounting policy ensuring it is still current in reflecting what is important to your organization.
-Check out the Accounting Policies and Procedures Manual or download a free sample accounting procedure right now.
+Check out the Accounting Policies and Procedures Manual or download free sample accounting procedures right now.